 Sensorimotor Stage

-From birth to 2 years old, we are characterized by our ability to know how to operate our "motors".
-That is, we are essentially learning how to move about the world in this stage.
-In this stage, babies begin to learn the concept of object permanence, the theory that when things disappear, they aren't gone forever.
+From birth to 2 years old, we are characterized by our ability to know how to operate our "motors."
+We are essentially learning how to move about the world at this stage.
+In this stage, babies learn the concept of object permanence, the theory that they aren't gone forever when things disappear.

 Preoperational Stage

-From age 2 to 7 years old, we start to use language to communicate and think.
-However, children in this stage are still egocentric, meaning they struggle to see thing from the views of others.
+From ages 2 to 7, we start to use language to communicate and think.
+However, children in this stage are still egocentric, meaning they struggle to see things from the views of others.
 Another notable feature is pretend play and the introduction of creativity.

 Concrete Operational Stage

-During the Concrete Operational stage, Piaget said children from 7 to 11 started to think more logically about specific events.
+During the Concrete Operational stage, Piaget stated that children ages 7 to 11 started thinking more logically about specific events.
 They also develop and understand a concept called Conservation.
-Their thinking is much more organized, yet still concrete and basic.
-The Egocentricity fades away and we can think how others feel.
+Their thinking is much more organized yet still concrete and basic.
+Egocentricity fades away, and we can think how others feel.

 Formal Operational Stage